FlopsKa/mk-tsod/README.md

 - Multi-Kernel Time Series Outlier Detection.
 (Under review).

-The repository contains our code, instructions to reproduce our experiments, and additional information about the algorithm.
+The repository contains our code, and instructions to reproduce our experiments.

 We use publicly available data from the [UCR Time Series Classification Archive](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).